Bucharest Daily News

-The Daily News staff was given their usual summer holiday in August 2006.
+In August 2006 the Daily News staff was given their usual summer holiday.
 While the paper's website was published and updated for another few months, the printing of the paper stopped.
 The newspaper and its website were eventually shut down and have not been restarted.

+17 years later, in 2023, the trade mark was registered again at the Romanian State Office for Inventions and Trademarks by another publishing company and the publication relaunched, but only in online format, without the printed edition.